Skip to main content

 Configure webhook URL

-In your dashboard, go to API settings and add your webhook endpoint URL.
-You can configure multiple webhooks for different events or environments.
+In your dashboard, go to Settings → API → Webhooks and add your endpoint URL.
+You can configure multiple webhooks for different purposes.

 3